tai-euler/download_article/README.md

-experimental code, just for research purposes. quick documentation:
+experimental code, just for research purposes.
+Google’s web crawler can bypass the paywall . quick documentation:

 1. links.txt - provide URLs to articles for download + first URL is a dummy link(bug in the code) and wont be downloaded